cs-fullstack-2020-spring/git-for-teams-ic-charles-chris/README.md

 * Add three buttons to box C
     * The first button should change the background color of box A
-    * The second button should change the background color of box B
-    * The third button should ask the user to enter a word and change the text in box D to whatever they enter
+    * The second button should change the background color of box B git   * The third button should ask the user to enter a word and change the text in box D to whatever they enter

 <img src="gridExample.png" alt="grid example">